awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/using-features.logging.md

 **Note**
 You can find your environment ID in the environment management console\.

 Elastic Beanstalk deletes tail and bundle logs from Amazon S3 automatically 15 minutes after they are created\.
-Rotated logs persist until you delete them or move them to Glacier\.
+Rotated logs persist until you delete them or move them to S3 Glacier\.

-## Log Rotation Settings on Linux<a name="health-logs-logrotate"></a>
+## Log rotation settings on Linux<a name="health-logs-logrotate"></a>

 On Linux platforms, Elastic Beanstalk uses `logrotate` to rotate logs periodically\.
 If configured, after a log is rotated locally, the log rotation task picks it up and uploads it to Amazon S3\.
 Logs that are rotated locally don't appear in tail or bundle logs by default\.